 You will be expected to attend the child’s baptism, where you will make promises to help to bring them up in the Christian faith.
 It’s a role that will develop over time, as your godchild grows up and develops in their faith.
 However, being asked to be a godparent is a good opportunity to think about your own faith.

-If you have any questions at all, please contact Margaret, the Rector, by Telephone or use the Booking Form here.
+If you have any questions at all, please contact Max, the Curate, by Telephone (01743 790848) or use the Booking Form here.